Code-Institute-Submissions/mtopircean-project2/README.md

 The website was tested for functionality and design using the following browsers: Mozilla, Chrome, Edge.
 There where also other external tools listed in the section Technologies that where used to ensure correct website and code behaviour.
-A formator was also used in order to clean and arrange code.
+A formator was also used in order to clean and arrange the code.

 #### HTML
 Tested all pages using W3C validator.
 Minimal errors identified in all pages, and corrections made, like for ex: duplications of containers(divs)